 - 13th August 2012

 - 15th August 2012

 - 29th August 2012

 - 24th September 2012

 - 5th September 2013

-- August and September 2015

-- July 2017 (although outside of the PFRA Review period)
+- August and September 2015 - July 2017 (although outside of the PFRA Review period)

 Historically, tidal flood risk has posed significant flood risk to Wirral.
-Coastal erosion and tidal flood risk is managed throughout the Council's responsibilities for coastal defence as a Coastal Protection Authority (CPA).
-WC is the major owner of the 42km of sea and river frontage between its boundaries on the Dee and Mersey Estuaries.
+Coastal erosion and tidal flood risk are managed throughout the Council's responsibilities for coastal defence as a Coastal Protection Authority (CPA).
+WC is the major owner of the 42 km of sea and river frontage between its boundaries on the Dee and Mersey Estuaries.
 Whilst most of this frontage is defended to reduce flood and coastal erosion risk after significant investment was provided during the 1970s and 1980s, particularly along the North Wirral Coast.
-However, according to the Wirral Coastal Strategy, since 2001 there has been no major capital investment in coastal defence measures across the Wirral frontage, apart from refurbishment of the outer wall of the Marine Lake an West Kirby in 2008.
-There has been however on-going revenue expenditure on the maintenance of existing coastal defence assets.
+However, according to the Wirral Coastal Strategy48, since 2001 there has been no major capital investment in coastal defence measures across the Wirral frontage, apart from refurbishment of the outer wall of the Marine Lake in West Kirby in 2008.
+There has been however ongoing revenue expenditure on the maintenance of existing coastal defence assets.
 A programme of regular inspection and monitoring is also in place.

 There has also been significant risk associated with the interaction between tidal flood risk along the North Wirral Coast and fluvial flood risk from the Birket.
-Tidal flood risk precludes the greatest risks to settlements with the largest overall flood outline, however fluvial and tidal interactions along the North Wirral coastline and in areas along the Birket where there is increased susceptibility of fluvial and tidal flood risk influences.
+Tidal flood risk appears to cause the greatest risks to settlements along the North Wirral coast, however combined fluvial and tidal interactions in this area also cause high risk.

-The Wallasey Embankment provides a high standard of protection of tidal flood defence with a design standard of 200 years and is therefore described as providing a 1 in 200-year standard of protection.
+The Wallasey Embankment provides a high standard of protection of tidal flood defence with a design standard of 200 years and is therefore described as providing a 1 in 200year standard of protection.
 A breach analysis was completed as part of the 2009 Wirral SFRA which outlined the extensive potential tidal flood risk behind the Wallasey Embankment defence.
-There has also been potential for tidal floodwaters to become trapped behind existing fluvial flood defences at Leasowe, The Birkenhead Docks (very limited), Woodside, West Kirby (very limited) and New Brighton (limited) have been potentially susceptible to tidal flooding according to the previous SFRA.
+There has also been potential for tidal floodwaters to become trapped behind existing fluvial flood defences at Leasowe, Birkenhead Docks (very limited), Woodside, West Kirby (very limited) and New Brighton (limited) have been potentially susceptible to tidal flooding according to the previous SFRA.

 During intense rainfall events, the effects of tidal flooding could create increased problems, as surface water may struggle to drain through the already exceeded drainage systems which discharge into the estuaries, because of the high tidal levels.
 Wave overtopping of existing coastal / tidal defences can create the potential to risk lives and properties in Wirral, if such receptors are near the coastline.
-This has been an issue at New Brighton at certain times, and could become more serious as sea level continues to rise.
+This has been an issue at New Brighton at certain times and could become more serious as sea levels continues to rise with climate change.

-5.6.1 Historic Surface Water Flooding
+5.6.1 Historic surface water flooding

 In recent years Wirral has been hit by several severe storms resulting in surface water flooding including one storm estimated to have a return period in excess of 1 in 550 years.
 In addition to internal and external property flooding, there have been a considerable number of reports related to highway flooding within the borough, causing traffic disruption.
 Many of the flood incidents are thought to be a result of a lack of maintenance, capacity issues or no drainage system existing in the area.
-In response,
+In response, WC commissioned a surface water report to develop a programme of works to address surface water flooding.